MathsandDataNYU/web/content/reading.md

 The MaD group hosts semester-long thematic reading groups, which are publicly accessible here.

-## Current (Fall 2019)
+## Current (Spring 2020)

-We are running a general group meeting, on the broad theme of "statistical and computational tradeoffs in high-dimensional inference."
+We are running a general group meeting, on the broad theme of "Information Theory, Old and New."

-- Information and our schedule are available [here](https://docs.google.com/document/d/1JkM4BRXnrnw7rUJJNVMFldLyYV9_JpSOm8jtZshfWZ4/edit?usp=sharing).
+- Informations and schedule are available [here](https://docs.google.com/document/d/1ImY0mgDkimMS6C1YWE48LQNbC4lWxTAZ9p35rA3HclY/edit?usp=sharing)

 ---

 ## Previous

+## Fall 2019

+We ran a general group meeting, on the broad theme of "statistical and computational tradeoffs in high-dimensional inference."

+- Information and our schedule are available [here](https://docs.google.com/document/d/1JkM4BRXnrnw7rUJJNVMFldLyYV9_JpSOm8jtZshfWZ4/edit?usp=sharing).

 #### Spring 2019